 Although resumes come in all shapes and sizes, generally speaking, there are three most commonly used formats – chronological, skill-focused, and a combo of the two.
 Which one is the best depends on a number of factors, including your work experience and the type of job you’re applying for.

-- Chronological resume – Chronological resume format, that is, the reverse-chronological is ideal for job applications which are focused on your past experience.
+- Chronological resume – Chronological resume format, that is, the reverse-chronological is ideal for job applications that are focused on your past experience.
 For example, if you are applying for a barman role, you surely want your recruiter to know where you worked before.

 - Skill-focused resume – If you don’t have much work experience, a good trick is to focus on your skills instead.
 Make sure to mention all the official degrees and certificates you possess, but also mention the skills you believe you are good at.

-- Combination resume – This format is probably the most likely to land you the job, but in order to get the most of it, you need to have a considerable work experience, as well as a fair share of skills relevant for the job post.
+- Combination resume – This format is probably the most likely to land you the job, but in order to get the most of it, you need to have considerable work experience, as well as a fair share of skills relevant for the job post.

 Picking the Best Resume Layout